upeshp/MS3_EasyDinner/README.md

 -	There is a facility to login/register to the site, which then takes you to your profile page.

 With this in mind, my website will include:
-- 	A homepage with some details about the website, some featured recipes, and links to sign in or register (inlcluded to give an overview of the site, and make it intuitive for the user).
+- 	A homepage with some details about the website, some featured recipes, and links to sign in or register (included to give an overview of the site, and make it intuitive for the user).
 -	A searchable recipes page, which will display the recipes in a "card" or grid format.
 -	Clicking on the recipe "card" will bring up that particular recipe's details page, including the ingredients/method.
 -	A login/sign up page.